saphir746/BiobankRead-Bash/README.rst

 Installation
 ################################
 Simply Download the files and run from the command line -- in the correct syntax.
-First add the full path to BiobankRead-Bash to your PYTHONPATH environment variable.

 You must have the following installed to execute the files: